TrevorDBrown/Texpansion-Node/README.md

 - Run `npm install`
 - Run `node .`

+## Usage
+To manage snippets, visit [http://localhost:3000/texpansion](http://localhost:3000/texpansion)

+To use a snippet:
+- Press Ctrl+Alt+Command (macOS), or Ctrl+Alt+Win (Windows, Linux), once to begin listening.
+- Enter the snippet ID.
+- Press Ctrl+Alt+Command (macOS), or Ctrl+Alt+Win (Windows, Linux), to end listening.
+- The snippet ID should be erased and the snippet should be typed.

 ## Support
 As on 3/6/2018, Texpansion has been tested in macOS.
 It is assumed that Windows and Linux work as well, but I can't verify this until I've tested them.